jeffrey-cochran/sempylver/README.md

    Sempylver will automatically increment (+=1) the Y in the version number X.X.Y
    Including '-m' **in the commit message** will increment (+=) the Y in the version number X.Y.Z and set Z==0
    Including '-M' **in the commit message** will increment (+=) the Y in the version number Y.Z.Z and set Z==0
-   Including '-t' **in the commit message** will tag the commit with the version number
+   Including '-s' **in the commit message** will skip version incrementation, and keep the current version Including '-t' **in the commit message** will tag the commit with the version number